MomsFriendlyDevCo/Momsronomicon/README.md

 	* Some example prefixes we find useful:
 		* `CLIENT: xxx` - The client asked for something specific even if the dev thinks its stupid
 		* `BUGFIX: xxx` - This commit includes a correction to a bug
-		* `REFACTOR: xxx` - This commit includes code cleanup which does not effect the operation of the code (improved comments, indentation fixes etc)
+		* `REFACTOR: xxx` - This commit includes code cleanup which does not effect the operation of the code (improved comments, indentation fixes etc.)
 		* `REVERT: xxx` - Revert of a previous commit (Git uses this prefix automatically anyway)
 * Branching is only necessary on 'live' projects or if you are making an especially large commit that may break things.
-If the project is being developed and it is not mission critical or live then comitting to master is good as it allows everyone to test everyone elses code.
+If the project is being developed and it is not mission critical or live then committing to master is good as it allows everyone to test everyone elses code.
 * Do not push broken code _ever_, under any circumstances.
 A push should indicate that the code you are pushing has been completed and is ready at least for testing.
 Buggy or broken code that breaks everything will result in the WOM (Wrath of Matt).